-Up until the early 1980s, Scottsdale was 100 percent reliant on groundwater for our water supply.
+Prior to the 1980s, Scottsdale was 100 percent reliant on groundwater for our water supply.
 Today, 90 percent of our total water supply comes from renewable surface water sources and recycled water, helping us ensure a long-term water supply for future generations.

-Scottsdale's total water supply includes surface water and groundwater sources, as well as an increasing amount of recycled water.
-Depending on the time of year, the weather and customer demand, it's possible you may receive water from a single source of water or from a combination of water sources.
+Depending on the time of year, the weather and customer demand, you may receive water from a single source or from a combination of sources.